khushboosaini63/angular2/README.md

-# angular2
+# Angular2Demo
-angular2 app
-steps:

-npm install
+This is first angular 2 project setup and hello world demo

+# How to Run the Demo app
+i) install all dependency using : npm intsall

+ii) Run application :
 npm start